RTBHOUSE/neural-network-native-ops/README.md

 Behind the scenes it uses OpenBlas native library hence it's even order of magnitude faster than pure Java implementation.

+Its also faster than [netlib-java](https://github.com/fommil/netlib-java) package.

-One drawback is that full performance is achieved only on direct float buffers, which are expensive to create so must be reused.
+One drawback is that full performance is achieved only on direct float buffers, which are expensive to create, so must be reused.

 ## building native part